-Subject credit only will be given for a transferred undergraduate course previously taken at USC, under the following conditions: (1) When the student took the course at USC, he or she received a grade or mark which fails to meet departmental or university requirements.
+Subject credit only will be given for a transferred undergraduate course previously taken at USC, under the following conditions: (1) When the student took the course at USC, he or she received a passing grade or mark which failed to meet departmental or university requirements.
 (2) The student obtained prior approval from the department offering the USC course on the USC transfer course work pre-approval form at usc.edu/transfercredit.

 Permission to Register at Another Institution

 Undergraduate Transfer Credit Limitations

 As defined in the Residence Requirement, once students enroll at USC, only courses taken during a summer semester will be considered for transfer credit.
 No transfer work may be used to satisfy any general education requirements or the writing requirement if those courses are taken after a student has enrolled at USC.
 In addition, transfer courses taken after enrollment at USC cannot be used to fulfill upper division requirements in the major without prior approval, using the request for exception to residence form available from the student’s major adviser or, for undeclared students, from the Office of the Dornsife College of Letters, Arts and Sciences associate dean for academic programs.
 Transfer courses may not fulfill upper division requirements in the minor under any circumstances.

 Students are advised to consult their major department or College Academic Services before taking college course work at another institution.
 Students should also consult the Degree Progress Department to ensure that the work will transfer.